macluxHD/Anilist-AWC-Updater/README.md

 ANILIST_API_TOKEN=your_api_token
 ```

-rename .env.example to .env to get the access token for `ANILIST_API_TOKEN` go to the following url or click [here](https://anilist.co/api/v2/oauth/authorize?client_id=10674&response_type=token), you may need to login to get the token.
+To get the api token for `ANILIST_API_TOKEN` go to the following url or click [here](https://anilist.co/api/v2/oauth/authorize?client_id=10674&response_type=token), you may need to login to get the token.

 ```
 https://anilist.co/api/v2/oauth/authorize?client_id=10674&response_type=token